blakegreen32/java-spring-poker-game/blake-green-pokergame/src/README.txt

 - This should start building the SpringApplication and you will be able to hit localhost:8080 in your browser to test the game.

-- When playing the game make sure to hit "End Turn" when you done making your turn in order to trigger the computers move.
+- When playing the game make sure to hit "End Turn" when you're done making your turn in order to trigger the computers move.

 - I hope you like the UI/UX.
 I spent a lot of time making it look and feel like a real poker game :)